NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 TSIG shared secrets used for member zones SHOULD NOT be mentioned in the catalog zone data.
 However, key identifiers may be shared within catalog zones.

-Catalog zones reveal the zones served by the consumers of the catalog zone.
+Catalog zones reveal the zones served by their consumers, including their properties.
-It is RECOMMENDED to limit the systems able to query these zones.
-It is RECOMMENDED to transfer catalog zones confidentially [@!RFC9103,@!RFC9250].
+To prevent unintentional exposure of catalog zone contents, it is RECOMMENDED to limit the systems able to query them and to conduct catalog zone transfers confidentially [@!RFC9103,@!RFC9250].

 As with regular zones, primary and secondary nameservers for a catalog zone may be operated by different administrators.
 The secondary nameservers may be